Infant Baptism Policy

 4. Must be leading a life in harmony with the Catholic faith and the role they are about to assume.

-5. If possible, attend Baptism Preparation Class.
+5. Must attend the Baptism Preparation Class.

 A Baptismal certificate is routinely issued after the baptism.
 (Please keep this certificate in a safe place for future use.)
 The names of the child, parents and godparents are taken directly from the Birth Certificate of the child and the Baptismal Registration Form you fill out, so be careful that the names are spelled accurately when completing the form.
 The names and birth date information on the Baptism Registration Form has to be the same as the information on the child’s birth certificate.